 Maharishi Patanjali stresses the importance of abhyasa and vairagya in sutra 1.12 when he says that the vrittis will cease on their own accord once one has perfected these twin keys.
 He defines abhyasa as the uninterrupted, disciplined and dedicated practice done with divine aspiration (1.14).
 The nature of vairagya as a cultivated nature of dispassionate objectivity, so essential for every scientist, be they either the experimental modern ones or the experiential ancient sages, is dealt with in sutras 1.15-1.16.

 In sutras 1.17–1.18, Patanjali deals with the concept of samadhi, classifying it into numerous levels and sublevels.
 Sutras 1.19–1.22 address the importance of qualities such as shraddha (faithful devotion), veeraya (strength of body and mind), smriti (ability to remember and learn from previous experiences) and samadhi prajna (mental competence for the higher states) that are essential for spiritual success.
-He also classifies the seekers as mridu (dull and incompetent ones), madhya (the average ones) and adimatra (the excellent ones) but then tells us that for the extremely motivated and energetic one who doesn’t give up, the attainment is much easier (1.21).
+He also classifies the seekers as mridu (dull and incompetent ones), madhya (the average ones) and adimatra (the excellent ones) but then tells us that for the extremely motivated and energetic ones who don’t give up, the attainment is much easier (1.21).

 The concept of the Divine is addressed in sutras 1.24-1.26 where Patanjali also stresses the importance of the pranava (OM) and its repetition.
 The pranava consists of the three sacred sounds (akara, ukara and makara nada) that may represent creation, sustenance and dissolution.
 Patanjali further states that pranava japa (1.28) can eradicate all obstacles on the path toward attaining realized oneness with the Divine (1.29).